harrisaar-noxtton/poc-pear-react-vite-tailwind-ts/README.md

-# poc-pear-react-vite-tailwind
+# poc-pear-react-vite-tailwind-ts

-Use JSX when working with Pear Desktop Apps.
+It's a fork from "poc-pear-react-vite-tailwind".

-This project is an example to demonstrate how to set up a Pear Desktop App using React and Vite with Tailwind CSS.
+This project showcases the integration of TypeScript and JSX with Vite and Tailwind CSS for building Pear Desktop Applications.

 ## Running the Project